-Statement of Mission and Purpose for the Adult Degree Completion Program
+Statement of Mission and Purpose for the Degree Completion & Fully Online Program

-The mission of the Adult Degree Completion Program is to provide an excellent education that is accessible, innovative, and offered in a distinctively Christian environment that integrates Biblical worldview and learning in preparing graduates for personal and career effectiveness.
+The mission of the Degree Completion & Fully Online Program is to provide an excellent education that is accessible, innovative, and offered in a distinctively Christian environment that integrates Biblical worldview and learning in preparing graduates for personal and career effectiveness.

-The completion of the Bachelor of Science Degree in Business Management, Christian Studies with a concentration in Christian Ministry, Criminal Justice, or Social Services; or the Bachelor of Applied Science Degree in Business Management, Christian Studies with a concentration in Christian Ministry, or Criminal Justice will assist adults in realizing personal and career growth.
+The completion of the Bachelor of Applied Science Degree, Bachelor Science Degree, or Bachelor of Science in Education will assist adults in realizing personal and career growth.